FK Budućnost Podgorica: Podgorica City Stadium

 FK Budućnost plays its home games at the Stadion Pod Goricom, in Podgorica.
 Stadion Pod Goricom, is also the largest football stadium in Montenegro and the home ground of the Montenegro national football team.
 The stadium's original capacity was about 12,000 spectators, which expanded to 15,230 with the addition of the north and south stands.
 An eastern stand is planned to be built soon, which will bring the stadium's capacity to over 20,000.

 The pitch measures 105 x 70 meters.
 Stadium is well known for close distance between pitch and stands.
-Pitch is totally renovated in 2014 and today is among the best football pitches in the Balkans.
+Pitch was totally renovated in 2014 and it is among the best football pitches in the Balkans today.

-Floodlights were installen at the 1989, with the first match in the night-time Budućnost – Rad (First League, 28 May 1989).
-Twenty years later, new, 1900 lux, floodlights were installen.
+Floodlights were installed in 1989, and the first match during the night-time was Budućnost – Rad (First League, 28 May 1989).
+Twenty years later, new, 1900 lux, floodlights were installed.